forhad-php/WP-Snippets/google-mobile-friendly-test-issues-with-gutenberg.md

     }
 }

+/**
-/* For Astra Blog Post Thumbnails */ .post-thumb-img-content.post-thumb img {
+ * For Astra Blog Post Thumbnails.
+ * And also if related posts is displaying after the content on single page.
+ */
+.post-thumb-img-content.post-thumb img {
     max-width: 100%;
 }